 Andrea Leadsom’s comments were offensive to a lot of people, and rightly so.
 To sweep the ‘parents’ and the ‘no children’ populations into such assumptive groups was offensive to me in itself.
 Just because I am also a parent doesn’t mean I have anything in common with Andrea Leadsom, for example.

-According to the mothers who took part in the Microsoft survey, almost two-thirds said they got better at multitasking after they had children, and nearly half said their time management skills improved.
+According to the mothers who took part in the Microsoft internet survey, almost two-thirds said they got better at multitasking after they had children, and nearly half who took part in the internet surveys said their time management skills improved.
 More than a quarter became more organized too, apparently.
 I can relate to some of this but I don’t think being a parent necessarily makes you better than others at these things.
 After all, we make our own choices in life but some scenarious occur out of our control.
 And I for one wouldn’t admit to my boss that I had become LESS organised after becoming a parent, as most employees in this climate (whether parents or not) don’t want to admit weakness in a time of economic uncertainty.

 Perhaps it’s time we stop putting people into categories on account of their home lives.
 Perhaps some companies do see increased productivity when parents return to work, but so too do firms who play music in the office.
 Being a mum hasn’t made me better or worse at my job.
 I’m still the same person as I was before giving birth.
 It’s better to focus on the individual, rather than their private life, as I’m afraid that if you were rubbish at your job before then getting sprogged up probably isn’t going to change that.

-What do you think?
+What do you think of the internet surveys?
 Do you think being a parent makes you better or worse at a job, or does it depend on the individual?
 Join the discussion on our Facebook page and let us know!
-Plus, don’t forget to have your say and earn money in your spare time in our latest paid surveys at Opinion Outpost UK.
+Plus, don’t forget to have your say and earn money in your spare time in our latest paid internet surveys at Opinion Outpost UK.